alpsleonardo/php-restful-api-authentication/README.md

 RESTful API With JSON Web Token
 =================

-This API was developed as an example of RESTful API with authentication layer using JSON Web Token
+This API was developed in OOP PHP as an example of RESTful API with authentication layer using JSON Web Token

 Table of contents
 =================